Ian Happ Player Props: Cubs vs. Yankees

-Ian Happ -- with a slugging percentage of .143 in his past 10 games (including no homers) -- will be in action for the Chicago Cubs against the New York Yankees, with Gerrit Cole on the mound, on July 8 at 1:05 PM ET.
+On Sunday, Ian Happ (hitting .139 in his past 10 games) and the Chicago Cubs play the New York Yankees, whose starting pitcher will be Domingo German.
+First pitch is at 1:35 PM ET.

 Ian Happ Game Info & Props vs. the Yankees